-Previous work [11] [12] on batch scheduling in OBS networks have addressed the channel reservation problem as a job scheduling problem with non-identical machines.
+Previous work [10,11] on batch scheduling in OBS networks have addressed the channel reservation problem as a job scheduling problem with non-identical machines.
 However, such modeling leads to an NP-hard problem.
 As a consequence, heuristics have been proposed to solve the problem.
 In this paper, we show how the problem of batch scheduling in OBS networks can be formulated as a job scheduling problem with identical machines.
 We, then, introduce two optimal algorithms: one for networks with no prioritized requests and which has linear time complexity and the other for networks with prioritized requests which involve polynomial time complexity.
 In addition to low computational complexity, the results derived via simulation show that the proposed algorithms produce a lower probability of blocking than existing heuristics.
-These algorithms differ in respect to the re-scheduling algorithms.
+These algorithms differ in respect to the re-scheduling of previously scheduled bursts.
+Moreover, the JET protocol is extended to operate efficiently with batch scheduling algorithms.
 Such an extension is compatible with the JET protocol, since its operation is exactly that of the JET protocol for scheduling individual bursts.